jcmoya/blockchain-developer-bootcamp-final-project/README.md

 **4. Compile and Deploy contacts**

 Deploy contract in Ganache:

 `$ truffle migrate `

 **5. Arrancar Front End**

-In folder app, right on a terminal and write next:
+In folder app, open a terminal and write next:
 `$ npm install`

+and launch the web
 `$ npm run dev`

-# Test
+# Test Phase

 There are 5 Tests done for the main contract, using truffle test in a terminal will launch: